 "I helped them to get to important appointments, such as parent-teacher conferences at school," she explains.
 "Otherwise, many times, the mom wouldn't have been able to go, because the dad was working and had the family's only truck.
 So I would drive her."

 That youthful experience gave Lefler insight into the difficulties residents of sparsely populated rural areas and small towns face when they don't have a vehicle or are unable to drive.
-According to the American Public Transit Association, only 33 percent of residents of small towns and 11 percent of those in rural areas have access to public transit options such as buses or van pools.

 As the executive director and founder of the nonprofit Feonix: Mobility Rising, Lefler and her team connect residents in "vulnerable and underserved communities" with the transportation services they need in order to access health care, get to work or school, or simply be less isolated.
 The concept of providing individuals with needed transportation when none exists is often referred to as "MaaS" or "Mobility as a Service."